openmpp/R/README.md

 This repository is a part of [OpenM++](http://www.openmpp.org/) open source microsimulation platform.
 It contains two independent implementations of R tools for openM++ models:
-* how-to use examples and small set of helper functions for integration between R and `oms` web-service
+* `oms-R`: how-to use examples and small set of helper functions to use R on local PC or in cloud.
-* openMpp R package which allow read and update openM++ model database on your local computer.
+* `openMpp`: R package which allow read and update openM++ model database on your local computer.

-# How to use `oms` web-service from R to run models
+# `oms-R`: How to use R and `oms` web-service to run the models on local computer

-OpenM++ web-service (oms) is a JSON web-service written in Go and used from openM++ UI JavaScript.
-It is also possible to use it from any modern software (.NET, Python, Java, Perl, R, etc.) to run openM++ models, prepare input data and retrive output results.

 In order to use it on your local desktop please do:
 * download openM++ release from https://github.com/openmpp/main/releases/latest